ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 It delivers ionic zinc to the mouth, nose and throat tissues, like we couldn't do with the lungs.
 But as discussed above, those probably aren't infected, so this probably won't help.
 It's included "as a hedge against the possibility" that they are.
 He takes one a day, and plans to increase that if he gets cold symptoms or Covid-19 symptoms.

 (Question: this delivers ionic zinc to the surfaces of these tissues, while we want it on the inside.
-Is that fine?)
+Will that work?)

 I'm not really sure why this is an "essential" instead of an "optional add-on".

 ### Essential: Copper

 Copper surfaces work great against coronaviruses.
-This knowledge is not super helpful.
+This knowledge is not super helpful, since we are not copper surfaces.

-It may be that copper ions in our cells would also be toxic to the virus.
+It does suggest that copper ions in our cells might be toxic to the virus.
 But this has never been well studied.

 Like zinc, copper inhibits papain-like protease 2 of SARS CoV.
 But it's much less effective at it.

 The main reason to take copper is to keep the zinc-to-copper ratio acceptable.
 It should be between 10:1 and 15:1.
 (At one point he says 2:1 - 15:1, but again, I think that's bad proofreading.)

+Like with zinc, he recommends also using a copper spray just in case SARS-CoV-2 infects the throat.